nikasakandelidze/aws-journey/vpc/vpc.md

 configure comunication tasks between subnets ) but security groups can easily solve problems like these since they are instance level ( more like ENI-s level ) configuration mechanisms

+One subnet can have only one NACL.
+By default in VPC there is one NACL created which is associated automatically with subnets.
+Unlike a security group, which is stateful, an NACL is stateless, meaning that it doesn’t use connection tracking and doesn’t automatically allow reply traffic.
+This is much like an access control list (ACL) on a traditional switch or router.
+The stateless nature of the NACL is why each one is preconfigured with rules to allow all inbound and outbound traffic, as discussed in the following sections